You are here

 William Calhoun earned his B.A. from Carleton College in 1982 and his Ph.D. from the University of California at Berkeley in 1990.
 He joined the department in 1997, after teaching for several years in Michigan.
 His research interests include computability theory, mathematical logic and combinatorics.
 His outside interests include music, sports, novels, movies, and especially his wife Jill and children Emily and Sam.

-Drue Coles joined the department in 2004 with a Ph.D. in Computer Science from Boston University, where he taught for nine years.
-His teaching and research interests include object-oriented software design, analysis of algorithms, mobile device application development and genetic algorithms.
-Visit his home page for info about courses taught.
-Drue is also the advisor for the BU Chess Club.
+Drue Coles joined the department in 2004 with a Ph.D. in Computer Science from Boston University.
+His teaching and research interests include software design, analysis of algorithms and evolutionary computation.
+Visit his home page for more info.

 Kevin Ferland completed his Ph.D. at Syracuse University in 1999.
 His dissertation is in algebraic topology, and he also does research in graph theory and combinatorics.
 He is a big sports fan, and loves to participate in all kinds of sports.